MarkvHeusden/AI/README.md

 # Technologies

-PostureBot makes use of the following technologie:
+PostureBot makes use of the following technology:

 - [Teachable Machine](https://teachablemachine.withgoogle.com)